 It is possible to re-age an account without paying up the balance in full.
 But again, banks want their money so it definitely makes it a lot easier and more likely to get the bank to agree if you offer to pay up the full remaining balance.

 Is A Charge Off or Collection Loan Eligible?

 No. Once the account is in charge off or collection stats it will not anymore be eligible for the re-aging program.
 But, you can still try to cut a deal with the bank as a pay to delete agreement.
 Sometimes the bank will agree.

 Is Re-Aging Credit A Good Deal?

-Wishing you lots of successes on improving your credit!
+Wishing you lots of success in improving your credit!